TITLE Financial Aid Counselor-WP

 IMMEDIATE SUPERVISOR Coordinator of Financial Aid, West Plains

 The Financial Aid Counselor's duties include counseling and advising students and parents on the various financial aid programs, assisting with the administration of one or more federal, state, or institutional financial aid programs, evaluating Financial Aid applications in order to determine student eligibility for various financial aid programs, and collecting data and keeping accurate records.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Associate's degree is required.
+Education: An Associate's degree is required.
 A Bachelor's degree is preferred in an appropriate field, such as Business, Communications, Public Administration, or Guidance and Counseling.

-Experience: A minimum of one year of experience in college or university student financial aid administration is required.
+Experience: A minimum of one year of work experience in college or university is required.
 Preference will be given to individuals with more than minimum experience in a highly automated, financial aid office at an institution which resembles Missouri State University – West Plains in size and complexity of program administration.